 - Unlike traditional cellular services, fixed wireless internet usually has either very high caps (100GB or more) or no caps at all.
 Additionally, the technology offers high download speeds that are just as fast, if not quicker, than those you get from other broadband services.

 - You won’t need a phone plan to sign up for fixed wireless internet.
 Sure, you can sign up for a plan from AT&T, but it works independently of your mobile service.

 - The problem with fixed wireless internet is that the connection isn’t always stable.
 Rain, fog, and other weather conditions can affect its strength.

-- There also has to be a line of sight between the receiver on your house and the wireless base station.
-Obstructions such as trees and hills can affect the quality of the service and can even prevent it from being set up.
+- You also need a line of sight between the receiver on your house and the wireless base station.
+Obstructions such as trees and hills can affect the quality of the service and even rule it out as an option.